Iceland: Media

 Iceland's largest television stations are the state-run Sjónvarpið and the privately owned Stöð 2 and SkjárEinn.
 Smaller stations exist, many of them local.
 Radio is broadcast throughout the country including in some parts of the interior.
 The main radio stations are Rás 1, Rás 2, X-ið 977, Bylgjan and FM957.
 The daily newspapers are Morgunblaðið and Fréttablaðið.
 The most popular websites are the news sites Vísir and Mbl.is.

-Iceland is home to LazyTown (Icelandic: Latibær), a children's educational musical comedy programme created by Magnús Scheving.
+Iceland is home to LazyTown (Latibær), a children's educational musical comedy programme created by Magnús Scheving.
 It has become a very popular programme for children and adults and is shown in over 100 countries, including the Americas, the UK and Sweden.
 The LazyTown studios are located in Garðabær.
 The 2015 television crime series Trapped aired in the UK on BBC4 in February and March 2016, to critical acclaim and according to The Guardian "the unlikeliest TV hit of the year".

-In 1992, the Icelandic film industry achieved its greatest recognition hitherto, when Friðrik Þór Friðriksson was nominated for the Academy Award for Best Foreign Language Film for his Children of Nature.
+In 1992, the Icelandic film industry achieved its greatest recognition hitherto, when Friðrik Þór Friðriksson was nominated for the Academy Award for Best International Feature Film for his Children of Nature.
 It features the story of an old man who is unable to continue running his farm.
 After being unwelcome in his daughter's and father-in-law's house in town, he is put in a home for the elderly.
 There, he meets an old girlfriend from his youth, and they both begin a journey through the wilds of Iceland to die together.
 This is the only Icelandic movie to have ever been nominated for an Academy Award.